Kansas Boat Registration, KDWP Fees & No-Title Lookup (2026)

 How much does it cost to register a boat in Kansas?

-Kansas charges a flat $42.50 registration fee for all motorized vessels and sailboats, regardless of size.
+Kansas charges a flat $42.50 registration fee for motorized vessels and sailboats, including personal watercraft.
 This fee covers a 3-year registration period.

 How long is boat registration valid in Kansas?

 Kansas boat registration is valid for 3 years.
-You can renew online, by mail, or in person at a State Park, Regional Office, or through a Boat Registration Agent.
+KDWP lists online, mail, State Park, Regional Office, and boat registration agent paths depending on the transaction.

 Can I register my boat online in Kansas?